sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

-Dashboard
+Dashboards
 =======================

-Fire allows creating of the dashboard.
+Fire Insights allows creating of the Dashboard.

-Fire allows to create new dataset using JDBC data type from MYSQL DB & then uses the datasets in creating charts & dashboard.
+You can create new datasets using JDBC data type from MYSQL DB & then uses the datasets in creating charts & dashboards.

 Creating Dashboard
 --------------------

-- For creating dashboard, create JDBC datasets if not available.
+- For creating a Dashboard, create a JDBC dataset first.

 You can define a new dataset by clicking on the ``Create Dataset`` button on the Dataset page.